Export Control Considerations for Research and Education

-Cornell University Guidelines on Sensitive and Proprietary Research adopted by the Cornell Research Council on May 20, 1985 and subsequently updated by the Office of the Vice Provost for Research states:
+Cornell University Guidelines on Sensitive and Proprietary Research adopted by the Cornell Research Council on May 20, 1985 and subsequently updated by the Office of the Vice President for Research and Innovation states:

 Given the open nature of Cornell University, research projects which do not permit the free and open publication, presentation, or discussion of results are not acceptable.
 Nor will the university enter into any agreements unless the principal and co‐principal investigators have the final authority on what is to be published or presented.
 In particular, research which is confidential to the sponsor or which is classified for security purposes is not permitted at Cornell University.
 The university will accept only sponsored research projects which are expected to further the research and educational mission of the institution.

 Cornell conducts only research that qualifies as fundamental research.
 This is defined as basic and applied research in science and engineering that is ordinarily published and shared broadly within the research community, and for which the researchers have not accepted restrictions for proprietary or national security reasons.
 (EAR 734.8(a)).

 Research will not be considered fundamental research if there are restrictions on the publication of scientific and technical information resulting from the project.

 Research will not be considered fundamental research if Cornell has accepted any restrictions (such as foreign national participation), due to proprietary or national security reasons.

 ITAR further limits fundamental research to published research conducted at institutions of higher learning in the U.S. (22 CFR § 120.34 (a)(8)).

 Bona fide Employee Exemption (limited use for Cornell faculty)

 The ITAR (U.S. 22 CFR §125.4 (b)(10)) and EAR (740.13(f)) authorizes the transfer of unclassified technical data by U.S. institutions of higher learning to foreign persons in the United States who are bona fide, full-time regular employees of that institution.
 Three criteria are required:

 - The employees’ permanent abode throughout the period of employment be in the United States.

 - The employee can NOT be listed as a national of a country listed in 126.1 of the ITAR or Country Group D:5 of the EAR.